CodeYourFuture/immersive-go-course/http-auth/README.md

 This isn't good!
 This kind of thing can lead to security issues.
 Search for "XSS attack" to find out more.
 Let's fix it.

-"Escape" the string any time you take some input (data in `POST` or query parameters) and output it back.
-You'll need to investigate `html.EscapeString(v)`:
+"Escape" the string any time we take some input (data in `POST` or query parameters) and output it back.
+We'll need to investigate `html.EscapeString(v)`:

 ```
 > curl -i 'http://localhost:8080?foo=<strong>bar</strong>'